Interstitial Lung Disease

 Most interstitial lung diseases have no known cause.

-Interstitial pneumonia can be brought on by bacteria, viruses, or fungus.
-Additionally, breathing in items that can irritate your lungs on a daily basis can cause ILD.
+Bacteria, viruses, or fungi can cause interstitial pneumonia.
+Additionally, breathing in items that can irritate your lungs daily can cause ILD.
 These consist of.

 Asbestos